-There are 2 banks of relays.
-Each bank contains 3 built-in relays with dry contacts that share a common bus input.
-An external voltage source must be wired to the common Bus connection for each bank of relays.
+There is one bank of relays.
+The bank contains 2 built-in relays with dry contacts that share a common bus input.
+An external voltage source must be wired to the common Bus connection for the bank of relays.

-Each relay can be used to switch the voltage provided on its associated bus terminal to an external device or relay.
-Each relay can switch up to 3.75 A, 30 Vac/Vdc.
-The total power and current that can be switched by a bank of 3 relays cannot exceed the Class 2 limits of 100 VA or 4.2 A.
+The relay can be used to switch the voltage provided on its associated bus terminal to an external device or relay.
+The relay can switch up to 3.75 A, 30 Vac/Vdc.
+The total power and current that can be switched by a bank of 2 relays cannot exceed the Class 2 limits of 100 VA or 4.2 A.